kuzzleio/kuzzle/doc/2/guides/upgrade-kuzzle/changes/index.md

 ## Kuzzle

-Kuzzle images are now built for the two major version of Kuzzle.
+Kuzzle images are now built for the two major versions of Kuzzle.

 This includes `kuzzleio/kuzzle` production image but also the `kuzzleio/plugin-dev` image for plugin developers.